 Nick Peters, whose name was synonymous with baseball in San Francisco, covered more Giants games than anyone in a career that spanned 47 seasons (1961-2007).

-Peters was introduced to baseball by following the Pacific Coast League's San Francisco Seals in the early 1950s and by listening to radio recreations of Major League games before the Giants' arrival in 1958.
+Peters was introduced to baseball by following the Pacific Coast League's San Francisco Seals in the early 1950s and by listening to radio recreations of big league games before the Giants' arrival in 1958.

 A San Francisco native, Peters was a traveling beat writer for more than three decades.
 He served for many years as the team's correspondent for Sports Illustrated and the Sporting News.

 2009 J.G.
 Taylor Spink Award Winner Nick Peters (Paul Kitagaki Jr./National Baseball Hall of Fame Library)

-A BBWAA member since 1964, Peters twice served as chairman of the San Francisco-Oakland Chapter and is a member of the BBWAA's Historical Overview Committee that helps formulate the Hall of Fame's Veterans Committee ballots.
+A BBWAA member since 1964, Peters twice served as chairman of the San Francisco-Oakland Chapter and was a member of the BBWAA's Historical Overview Committee that helps formulate the Hall of Fame's Veterans Committee ballots.